gnar/pyhack/README.md

 pyhack
 ======

 A simple ASCII roguelike written in Python.
+Work in progress.

 This should work with Python 2.7+ and 3+.